T. E. Lones

 Thomas East Lones (1860–1944) was a British folklorist, noted for his research into British calendar customs.

 Early life and education

 Lones was born in Tipton, Staffordshire, on 25 September 1860.

-He was privately educated before attending Dublin University, where he graduated with a Diploma in the Faculty of Engineering.
+He was privately educated before attending Trinity College Dublin, where he graduated with a Diploma in the Faculty of Engineering.

 Career

 In 1884 he began work as a member of the technical staff at the newly established Patent Office, at which he remained for his entire working life, retiring in 1924.

 Lones published a number of works on the history of industry and technology, particularly on mining and metallurgy.
 These included a number of articles on these topics, such as the history of mining in the Black Country and the development of the Newcomen steam engine.
 He also published a book on Aristotle's researches in natural science and one on zinc and its alloys.

 Folklore

 Lones joined the Folklore Society in 1909 and became a regular contributor to its journal.

 Lones is most notable for his editing for publication, a collection of material made over many years by fellow folklorist (and Patent Office employee) A. R. Wright, on the calendar customs of Britain.
 On Wright's death, Lones edited and saw into print three volumes on the topic, published between 1936 and 1940.

 The three volumes were published as: